 Troubleshooting process overview

-Record the symptoms of the problem
+Recording the symptoms of the problem

 Depending on the problem, whether it is with your application, your server, or your tools, you might receive a message that indicates that something is wrong.
 Always record the error message that you see.
 As simple as this advice sounds, error messages often contain codes that make more sense as you investigate your problem further.
 You might also receive multiple error messages that look similar, but have subtle differences.
 By recording the details of each message, you can learn more about the problem.
 Sources of error messages include log files and error dialog boxes.

-Re-create the problem
+Re-creating the problem

 Think back to what steps led you to this problem.
 Try those steps again to see whether you can easily re-create this problem.
 If you have a consistently repeatable test case, you can more quickly determine what solutions are necessary.